 If you’ve never been on a ski holiday before, you might think this a weird one, but trust me you will regret not having them if you are lucky enough to have a week of sunshine on the slopes.
 Between the altitude and the reflection from the snow, the sun can be extremely powerful.
 If you’ve ever seen a seasonnaire with a goggle tan line, you will understand this.
 Keep your skin and lips protected to avoid a lot of pain later on!

-So now we’ve done all the hard work for you and told you exactly what to pack, you really have no excuse not to head off on your first ski trip – trust us, you will love it!!
+So now we’ve done all the hard work for you and told you exactly what to pack for your first ski trip, you really have no excuse not to head off to the slopes – trust us, you will love it!!